Borderlands 3 FL4K build guide: 3 best builds for Jabber, Skag, and Spiderant

 In this Borderlands 3 FL4K build guide, we’ve laid out 3 top-tier builds that you can use to get the most out of this powerful Beastmaster: one for Jabber & Fade Away, one for Skag & Gamma Burst, and one for Spiderant & Rakk Attack.
 With each build we’ll also detail our route down the different skill trees and the decisions made, along with useful tips and explanations to ensure that you get the most out of your time with this versatile powerhouse.

+- Hunter focuses on drastically increasing your sharpshooting prowess with lots of powerful critical hit effects.
+The associated pet of Hunter is the Spiderant, which boosts FL4K’s health regeneration and can be ordered to charge at foes.

+- Stalker gives your FL4K build a variety of ways to survive every encounter, from the fantastic Fade Away Action Skill to just plain old tankiness.
+The associated pet of this tree is the Jabber, which comes armed with a gun of its own, and bestows FL4K with extra movement speed.

-FL4K builds are, in at least one way, more complex than builds for the various other Borderlands 3 characters: not only are you basing your build on yourself and your Action Skills, but you also have a pet to consider, who can grow to become quite fantastically powerful if you let it.
-FL4K is often considered to be the go-to Vault Hunter for solo play because of their pet, but the truth is that you can play FL4K however you want.
+FL4K is often considered to be the go-to Vault Hunter for solo play because of their pet, but the truth is that the flexbility of these skill trees and pets means you can build FL4K however you want.
 You could choose to ignore upgrading the pet entirely if you wish, and focus on your Action Skills or your damage; or vice versa.
+The below three FL4K builds will focus on a specific skill tree and pet in order to create completely different (and equally powerful) playstyles.

-If you need a bit of a primer on the Borderlands 3 characters, how classes work, that sort of thing – look no further than our fully up-to-date Borderlands 3 characters & skill trees guide.
+If you need a bit of a primer on the various Borderlands 3 characters and classes, look no further than our fully up-to-date Borderlands 3 characters & skill trees guide.
 If not, let’s skip right ahead to the FL4K builds!
 Click any of the links below to be brought to the build of your choice.

 - Sniper build, Spiderant & Rakk Attack! – Borderlands 3 FL4K build